Microverse-Fullstack-Program/rails-recipe-app-v2/README.md

 - Login and Signup pages
 - Use of active record models
 - Add food, recipe, inventory
-- View recipes, foods and inventory
+- View recipes, foods, and inventory

 <p align="right">(<a href="#readme-top">back to top</a>)</p>